wp-plugins/wp-security-audit-log/trunk/readme.txt

 7. If there are more than 15 sites in a multisite, an auto complete site search shows up instead of the drop down menu (see [screenshots](https://wordpress.org/plugins/wp-security-audit-log/screenshots/) for reference)

 == Changelog ==

+= 1.3.3 (2015-01-21) =
+* **New Features**
+	* [Premium Add-ons](http://www.wpwhitesecurity.com/wordpress-security-plugins/wp-security-audit-log/extensions/) will be hidden from the WordPress plugins page when the Hide plugin option is enabled.

+* **Improvements**
+	* Updated some of the help text in plugin's settings page
+	* Updated the text of some WordPress security alerts

+* **Bug Fixes**
+	* Fixed a bug related to the reverse proxy / IP retrieval functionality
+	* Fixed an issue related to Sandbox removal and upgrades [Support Ticket](https://wordpress.org/support/topic/fatal-error-undefined-method-on-upgrade)

 = 1.3.2 (2014-12-16) =
 * **New Features and Options**